US consumer inflation eased to 7.7% over past 12 months

 The numbers were all lower than economists had expected.

-Even with last month’s tentative easing of inflation, the Federal Reserve is widely expected to keep raising interest rates to try to stem persistently high price increases.
-But Thursday’s better-than-expected data raised the possibility that the Fed could decide to slow its rate hikes — a prospect that sent stock prices jumping immediately after the government issued the figures.
+Even with last month’s tentative easing of inflation, the Federal Reserve is widely expected to continue raising interest rates to cool the economy and stem inflation.
+Yet data released Thursday raises the possibility that the Fed could at least slow its rate hikes — a prospect that sent U.S. markets soaring early Thursday.

 “We expect this to mark the start of a much longer disinflationary trend that we think will convince the Fed to halt its (hikes) early next year,” said Paul Ashworth, chief North American economist at Capital Economics, a consulting firm.
 “With supply shortages normalizing, deflationary pressure is now finally showing up.”

-Many economists have warned that in continuing to tighten credit, the central bank is likely to cause a recession by next year.
-So far this year, the Fed has raised its benchmark interest rate six times in sizable increments, heightening the risk that prohibitively high borrowing rates — for mortgages, auto purchases and other high-cost expenses — will tip the world’s largest economy into recession.
+Many economists have warned that in continuing to tighten credit, the central bank could spark a recession by next year.
+The Fed has already raised its benchmark interest rate six times in sizable increments this year, heightening the risk that prohibitively high borrowing rates homes for homes, autos and other big-ticket items, will tip the world’s largest economy into recession.

-Some economists suggested that the latest inflation data shows that the hikes are beginning to achieve their goal, though the Fed needs to see further evidence.
+Some economists believe the most recent data shows the hikes are beginning to achieve their purpose, though the Fed needs to see further evidence.

-In the midterm elections that ended Tuesday, nearly half of voters cited inflation as their top concern, according to VoteCast, an extensive survey of more than 94,000 voters nationwide conducted for The Associated Press by NORC at the University of Chicago.
-About 8 in 10 said the economy was in bad shape, and a slim majority blamed President Joe Biden’s policies for worsening inflation.
+In the midterm elections that ended Tuesday, roughly half of voters cited inflation as the top factor in their decisions, according to VoteCast, an extensive survey of more than 94,000 voters nationwide conducted for The Associated Press by NORC at the University of Chicago.
+About eight in 10 said the economy was in bad shape, and a slim majority blamed President Joe Biden’s policies for worsening inflation.
 Just under half said factors beyond Biden’s control, such as Russia’s invasion of Ukraine, were to blame.

-Those economic anxieties contributed to the loss of Democratic seats in the House of Representatives, though Republicans failed to score the huge political gains that many had expected.
-And a sizable chunk of voters — 44%, according to VoteCast — said their top concern was the future of democracy, an issue that was emphasized by Biden and Democratic congressional candidates.
+Economic anxieties may have contributed to the loss of Democratic seats in the House of Representatives, though Republicans failed to score the huge political gains that many had expected.
+And a sizable chunk of voters — 44%, according to VoteCast — said their top concern was the future of democracy, an issue that was emphasized by Biden and Democratic congressional candidates in an era of unfounded election denial.

 Even before the release of Thursday’s figures, inflation by some measures had begun to ease and could continue to do so in coming months.
-Most gauges of workers’ wages, for example, show that the robust pay increases of the past 18 months have leveled off and have begun to fall.
-Though worker pay is not a primary driver of higher prices, it can compound inflationary pressures if companies offset their higher labor costs by charging their customers more.
+There is evidence that the robust pay increases of the past 18 months have leveled off and begun to fall.
+Though worker pay is not a primary driver of higher prices, it can compound inflationary pressures if companies offset their higher labor costs by raising prices.

 Except for automakers, which are still struggling to acquire the computer chips they need, supply chain disruptions have largely unsnarled.
-Shipping costs have dropped back to pre-pandemic levels.
 The backup of cargo ships off the port of Los Angeles and Long Beach has been cleared.

-And as declines in new rents that have emerged in real-time measures from such sources as ApartmentList and Zillow begin to be captured in the government’s forthcoming measures, that factor should also reduce inflation.
+Rents, according to outlets like ApartmentList and Zillow, have begun to fall and that should begin to show up in government data soon, signaling weaker inflation.

 But the Fed’s rate hikes have inflicted severe damage on the American housing market.
-The average rate on a 30-year fixed mortgage has more than doubled over the past year, topping 7% before falling slightly last week.
+The average rate on a 30-year fixed mortgage has more than doubled over the past year and topped 7% this week.
 As a result, investment in housing collapsed in the July-September quarter, falling at a 26% annual rate.

 Higher mortgage rates have depressed sales.
 Home prices are slowing sharply compared with a year ago and have begun to fall on a monthly basis.
 The cost of a new apartment lease is also declining.